 One of my favourite European birds, a European Robin given a selective colour treatment.

-My favourite lens.
-The Olympus OM Zuiko 350mm.
+My favourite lens, the Olympus OM Zuiko 350mm.
 I purchased it used nearly a quarter of a century ago and it’s still my go to lens for birds and wildlife.
-The set up in the photo was used to photograph the American Red Squirrel at the start of this post.
-It’s also been used for quite a few landscape, sunrise and sunset images over the years.
+The ground pod set up in the photo was used to photograph the American Red Squirrel at the start of this post.
+The lens has also been used for quite a few landscape, sunrise and sunset images over the years.